randruc/Lazuli/doc/MemoryLayout.md

   global variables in C. It is set to zero during startup.
 * The heap: This is the kernel heap.
 On startup the heap size is 0.
 * The stack: This is the kernel stack.
 On the AVR architecture the stack grows downward.
-The stack pointer points to the next free memory location that'll be used when performing a `push`.
+The stack pointer points to the next free memory location that will be used when performing a `push`.
 * The space between the heap and the stack is left unused.
 This space isn't fixed in size because both the heap and the stack can grow downward or upward at runtime.